Nevada Republicans boo Heller over past with Trump at debate

 “They know who’s in front in this race and they’re gonna boo the frontrunner at every chance they get,” he said.

-Conservative firebrands like Gilbert and Las Vegas City Councilwoman Michele Fiore received warmer receptions from the party faithful in attendance on Thursday evening at the Atlantis Casino Resort Spa in Reno.
+Conservative firebrands such as Gilbert and Las Vegas City Councilwoman Michele Fiore received warmer receptions from the party faithful in attendance on Thursday evening at the Atlantis Casino Resort Spa in Reno, where organizers had candidates draw from a deck of playing cards to determine their seating on the debate stage.

 Their claims about “critical race theory” being taught in schools, about voter fraud and Gilbert's arguing politicians needed to “take the handcuffs off of our (police) officers and let them do their jobs” won applause.